 Ptolemy) to 8.0.2 or 8.0.1 is not technically feasible.

-#3 Updated by Christopher Brooks almost 8 years ago
+#3 Updated by Christopher Brooks about 8 years ago

 The ptII development tree has a version number of 8.1.devel, see